 CRS News

 At February’s meeting with Lisette, we will sightread Andrea Gabrieli’s 8-part Alla Battaglia and confirm & rehearse the pieces we’ll be playing in the May Concert (R.V.
 Williams/Lully/Handel/Gabrieli).
-More music-playing will follow after Lisette’s program!
-All music for February will be available here.
+More music-playing (Ciconia, Shannon!) will follow Lisette’s program!
+All music for February is now available here.
 Meeting location information is found here.
-See our latest newsletter here.
-Please…
+See our latest newsletter here.…

 Keep reading